Grand Canyon Railway 4960: Grand Canyon Railway ownership

-In early 1989, the Santa Fe Railroad's abandoned 64 mi route between Williams, Arizona and the South Rim of the Grand Canyon was being redeveloped into a tourist operation, called the Grand Canyon Railway (GCR), under the guidance of Max and Thelma Biegert.
-In July that same year, GCR acquired four Ex-Lake Superior and Ishpeming (LS&I) 2-8-0 "Consolidation" locomotives (Nos.
-18, 19, 20, and 29) for use on the route, but Gary Bensman, who was hired as GCR's Chief Mechanical Officer (CMO) during the company's first year, had informed Max Biegert that No. 4960 was also available and suitable for GCR's requirements.
-After subsequent negotiations with the MCRM took place, GCR purchased No. 4960 on September 16—one day before No. 18 pulled the Railway's first train.
+In early 1989, the Santa Fe Railway's abandoned 64 mi route between Williams, Arizona and the South Rim of the Grand Canyon was being redeveloped into a passenger excursion operation, called the Grand Canyon Railway (GCR), under the leadership of Max and Thelma Biegert.
+GCR's goal was to utilize steam locomotives for their operations, and after multiple options were mulled, including a group of American-built China Railways KD7s, the railway acquired four Ex-Lake Superior and Ishpeming (LS&I) 2-8-0 "Consolidations" (Nos.
+18, 19, 20, and 29) in July 1989.
+Gary Bensman, who was hired as GCR's Chief Mechanical Officer (CMO) during the company's first year, remembered No. 4960 and informed Max Biegert that it was also available and suitable for GCR's requirements.
+The railway subsequently reached an agreement with the MCRY, and GCR purchased No. 4960 on September 16—one day before No. 18 pulled their first train.